LENSS/TrafficSplitter/README.md

 The purpose of this evaluation is to demonstrate the difference between the two defenses:

 - TrafficSplitter is designed to provide a more comprehensive defense against both **website fingerprinting (WF)** and **video fingerprinting (VF)**, as well as other traffic-analysis attacks that fall between them.
-- BWR is a traffic-splitting defense designed primarily for **website fingerprinting** and is therefore used as an attack-specific baseline (i.e., ineffective against VF).
+- BWR is a traffic-splitting defense designed primarily for **website fingerprinting** and is therefore used as an attack-specific baseline (i.e., it is ineffective against VF).

 We evaluate both defenses using website and video traffic traces collected from the client VM.

-# (7) Collecting Traffic Traces
+# (5) Collecting Traffic Traces

 Before conducting the traffic-analysis evaluation, we first prepare traffic traces.